 - A Practical Guide to Starting a Business in Minneapolis (pdf)

 - The Minneapolis Regional Chamber of Commerce has programs and a diverse member network to help your business succeed.

-- Connect with neighborhood business associations (xls) and other business owners to stay informed.
+- Connect with neighborhood business associations (pdf) and other business owners to stay informed.

 - The Metropolitan Consortium of Community Developers is an association of community development organizations committed to expanding the wealth and resources of neighborhoods through housing and economic development initiatives.

 - The Minneapolis Downtown Council is the central business district association that works to preserve and enhance a vital and attractive downtown for the people who invest, work, shop, visit and live in Minneapolis.